-Clearly this is important because the lender, NOT you, is the one that truly owns your home when you’ve got a giant mortgage tied to it.
+Clearly this is important because the lender, NOT you, is the one that truly owns your home when you’ve got a giant mortgage attached to it.

-And they don’t want anything to come in between their interest in THEIR property in the event you’re unable to make these critical payments.
+And they don’t want anything to come in between the interest in THEIR property in the event you’re unable to make these critical payments.

 Many seem to think lenders require impounds so they can earn interest on your money, but it’s really to protect their interest in the property.

-*Some states require lenders to pay homeowners interest on their impound account balances.
+*Also, some states require lenders to pay homeowners interest on their impound account balances anyway.

 Impound accounts can also benefit borrowers because the money is collected gradually over time, so there isn’t that big unexpected hit when taxes or insurance are due.